-Capital expenditure18 by operating Segment for the full financial years 2018 and 2019 and for the first six month periods of 2019 and 2020, in each case broken down by Segment, is set out below (in US\$ millions):
+Capital expenditure19 by operating Segment for the full financial years 2019 and 2020 in each case broken down by Segment, is set out below (in US\$ millions):

-18 Purchases of fixed assets and additional investments, net of cash acquired

-For the year ended 31 December For the six month period ended 30 Ju
+For the year ended 31 December

-2018 2019 2019 2020
+2019 2020

-Value Chain Segment 285 300 118 107
+Value Chain Segment 300 266

-Merchandizing Segment 44 113 73 12
+Merchandizing Segment 113 40

-Segment total 329 413 191 119
+Segment total 413 306

-As at 30 June 2020, the Group had US\$81 million of commitments mainly related to export terminals and investments (compared to US\$83 million as at 31 December 2019).
+As at 31 December 2020, the Group had US\$81 million of commitments mainly related to export terminals and investments (compared to US\$83 million as at 31 December 2019).

-The Group has a five-year plan approved by the board of LDCH BV which sets out general investment strategies over the medium-term, while keeping a large degree of flexibility regarding the capital expenditure deployment policy.
+The Group has a five-year plan approved by the board of LDCH B.V. which sets out general investment strategies over the medium-term, while keeping a large degree of flexibility regarding the capital expenditure deployment policy.
 In addition, the Group has a dedicated capital expenditure committee which considers and approves requests put forward by the Platforms for particular projects on a case-by-case basis and allocates resources accordingly.

-See also "Results of Operations and Financial Position - As at, and for the six month period ended, 30 June 2020 - Capital Expenditure and Divestments".
+See also "Results of Operations and Financial Position - Capital Expenditure and Divestments".